draios/onprem-install-docs/6.X/6.4.1/README.md

     username: "configured-username@awesome-domain.com"
     password: "awesome-password"

-There will also be a generated directory containing various Kubernetes configuration `yaml` files which were applied by installer against your cluster.
+There will also be a generated directory containing various Kubernetes configuration `yaml` files which were applied by the installer against your cluster.
 It is not necessary to keep the generated directory, as the installer can regenerate consistently with the same `values.yaml` file.

 # Additional Installer Resources